-The degree of taper of a side wall or the angle of clearance designed to facilitate removal of parts from a mould.
+The degree of taper of a side wall or the angle of clearance designed to facilitate removal of parts from a mold.

 A part that has been cycled twice.
 Part may have flash, appear top heavy, flat, etc.

-A pin or thin plate that is driven into a mould cavity from the rear as the mould opens, forcing out the finished pieces.
+A pin or thin plate that is driven into a mold cavity from the rear as the mold opens, forcing out the finished pieces.
 Also Knockout Pin.